Breeding, Diseases, Facility Management, Reproductive Health Advice

 Canine Herpes Treatment

-Once the animal is showing signs, the prognosis is guarded.
+Once the dog is showing signs of herpes virus, the prognosis is guarded.
 Most puppies will die.
 Because therapy is ineffective, preventative measures are the only course of protection.

 Canine Herpesvirus is considered temperature sensitive and prefers to replicate at temperatures less than 37°C (98.6°F).
 Knowing this, we try and control the virus with warm temperatures for the puppies that are not showing signs.